hgascon/acapulco/README.md

 # Acapulco (Attack Community grAPh COnstruction)

 The Honeynet Project Acapulco app bundles a Splunk application that can be deployed on a central server to automatically generate meta-events from several hpfeeds channels.
-This events are clustered using DBSCAN or K-means algorithms and displayed at a external client using parallel coordinates graphs based on the D3.js visualization library.
+This events are clustered using DBSCAN or K-means algorithms and displayed at an external client using parallel coordinates graphs based on the D3.js visualization library.

 ## License